hamza094/ParkSense/README_HEAT_ANALYSIS.md

 ## 🎯 Bottom Line

-**Simple Version**: We draw areas on the map, get detailed temperature data from the FortyGuard API, match it to our park boundaries, and identify the hottest parks that need immediate cooling solutions.
+We draw areas on the map, get detailed temperature data from the FortyGuard API, match it to our park boundaries, and identify the hottest parks that need immediate cooling solutions.

-**Technical Version**: Our system uses 60-meter resolution temperature snapshots from the FortyGuard API, matches heat tiles to park boundaries using efficient spatial intersection, calculates comprehensive temperature metrics for each park, and ranks them by heat severity to identify the critical parks requiring focused environmental and satellite analysis.

 ---

-*Powered by FortyGuard Heatmap API with optimized parameters for urban heat analysis.
-Uses bounding box intersection for efficient tile-park matching with future upgrade path to exact polygon intersection.*
+*Powered by FortyGuard Heatmap API with optimized parameters for urban heat analysis.*